 Just as I’m getting used to being completely dependent on something that fits in the palm of my hand, along comes Echo, Siri, and some other snooty women.

-Sorry, Sugar, you don’t help at all and you won’t even sit your butt down in the car.
+Sorry, Sugar, you don’t help at all, and you don’t sit your butt down in the car.

 GPS, Great Pal Shirley, is always calm while I’m driving.
 I just have to give her the address of where I’m going and she’s on it.
 Anyone else would have opinions about the best way to go.